flintlib/flint/doc/source/gr_poly.rst

-    Sets *res* to the power series composition `h(x) = f(g(x))` truncated to order `O(x^n)` where `f` is given by *poly1* and `g` is given by *poly2*, respectively using Horner's rule, the Brent-Kung baby step-giant step algorithm, divide-and-conquer, and an automatic choice between the algorithms.
+    Sets *res* to the power series composition `h(x) = f(g(x))` truncated to order `O(x^n)` where `f` is given by *poly1* and `g` is given by *poly2*, respectively using Horner's rule, the Brent-Kung baby step-giant step algorithm [BrentKung1978]_, divide-and-conquer, and an automatic choice between the algorithms.

     The default algorithm also handles short input and special-form input `g = ax^n` efficiently.